-Will I get a full refund if summer camp is cancelled?
+Will I get a full refund if summer camp if cancelled?

-What is Kwasind doing to ensure Summer Camp is safe?
+What is Kwasind doing to ensure Overnight Summer Camp will be safe?

 Who is advising camp leadership in regards to safety?

-What will be done their Summer to ensure increased safety?
+What will be done this Summer to still ensure increased safety?

 Can I still apply for camper sponsorship for my camper?

 Despite this outbreak continuing, we now have a good handle on how to safely and effective run overnight summer camp and make it a memorable and fun experience for kids.
 We are still going to continue to invest significant dollars to enhance our Health & Safety and respond to COVID-19 and health needs in general, but we are seeking to not significantly increase our campers costs – if you can support Kwasind in this area that would be greatly appreciated with a donation – please give here.

 If you have any other questions about Kwasind’s response to the COVID-19 outbreak, please contact our Executive Director, Matt Wilkinson at firstname.lastname@example.org.